Why has the River Murray Flood Resilience Code Amendment been developed?

 • conservation and protection of water quality and the riverine environment, provision for environmental water flows, the protection of life and property against flood risk, and recognition of the riverine environment as an important ecological, tourist and recreational resource.

-• development for the purpose of recreation (eg landings, jetties, houseboat moorings) water extraction, wetland management and irrigation management (eg channel, pumping stand, flood gate).
+• development for the purpose of recreation (e.g. landings, jetties, houseboat moorings) water extraction, wetland management and irrigation management (e.g. channel, pumping stand, flood gate).

-The desired outcome from proposed improvements to the Rural Shack Settlement Zone is:
+The desired outcome from proposed improvements to the Rural (Shack Settlement) Zone is:

-• limited development within an environment where natural processes such as flooding, sea-level rise, sand drift and erosion occur
+• limited development within an environment where natural processes such as flooding, sea-level rise, sand drift and erosion occur.
+The natural environment is protected from inappropriate development and existing development is upgraded to incorporate environmental improvements.

-What rezoning is proposed in the Code Amendment?
+What rezoning is in the Code Amendment?

 What does ‘Early Commencement’ mean?